leaderboardsgg/leaderboard-site/FILESTRUCTURE.md

 ### `i18n`

-`i18n` (short for internationalizaion), is where we'll be storing our locales for translating this site into different languages.
+`i18n` (short for internationalization), is where we'll be storing our locales for translating this site into different languages.

 ### `layouts`